Vote for ceasefire at UN and stop exporting arms to Israel, Yousaf tells UK

 “Westminster has an incredible ability to talk about itself when actually what I think we should be talking about is the concrete actions the UK can take, that is why Stephen Flynn has put this motion forward.”

-Another vote on the issue is expected this week, with the SNP seeking to push the UK Government to take action on the conflict.
+Another vote on the issue was expected this week, with the SNP seeking to push the UK Government to take action on the conflict, but Sir Lindsay confirmed on Monday there would be no such debate.

-His party, the First Minister said, would be “more than happy” to work with Labour to ensure their support.
+Speaking while of the belief the debate would take place, the First Minister said the SNP would be “more than happy” to work with Labour to ensure their support.

 “We have been trying to get Labour to a much better position, I think there is no argument about the fact that the Labour Party changed their position because of some of the pressure we have been exerting publicly on them over a number of months,” he said.